MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-aspnet-core/includes/8-exercise-implement-crud.md

     ]
     ```

 We have now finished implementing and testing our newly created web API built with ASP.NET Core.
-Next, we will provide some best practices and additional learning modules.
+Next, we will provide some best practices and other learning modules.